Pro bono: In intellectual property

-The Inter-American Association of Intellectual Property (offers pro bono services related to intellectual property.
+The Inter-American Association of Intellectual Property offers pro bono services related to intellectual property.
 Services include applications for copyright, patent, and trademarks, academic training, advice on IP related contracts, and IP related disputes.

 The International Trademark Association matches eligible clients facing trademark issues with member attorneys who volunteer to provide services free of charge.
 The program initially accepted applications in the United States and Latin America and later expanded globally.

 The European Union Intellectual Property Office (EUIPO) offers free personalized IP support to small businesses for EU based SMEs.
-The work is not limited to a specific field of IP but covers virtually all IP aspects and services, including help in filing patents, trade marks, design applications, copyright, plant varieties, geographical indications, trade secrets and domain names, as well as licensing, enforcement, franchising, tech transfer of IP rights or any “other IP matters and disputes”.
+The work is not limited to a specific field of IP but covers virtually all IP aspects and services, including help in filing patents, trade marks, design applications, copyright, plant varieties, geographical indications, trade secrets and domain names, as well as licensing, enforcement, franchising, tech transfer of IP rights or any "other IP matters and disputes".

-National efforts

-In the United States, the Patent Pro Bono Program is a nationwide network of independently operated regional programs that matches volunteer patent professionals with financially under-resourced inventors and small businesses for the purpose of securing patent protection.

-In the United Kingdom, a collaboration between local intellectual property organizations called IP Pro Bono offers intellectual property advice and legal support or claimants and defendants in intellectual property disputes.